 Another day, another cake baked.
 Are we even living life if we don’t enjoy a slice of cake with a cuppa?
-And with coffee shops being closed and being in lockdown from this Covid-19 what better way to pass some time than with some baking….that is if you can get the ingredients of course.
+And with coffee shops being closed and being in lockdown from Covid-19 what better way to pass some time than with some baking.

 Some recommended items from our kitchen to make this dish…